against Class I FPV drones.

 First documented FPV strike on an Iron Dome position.

 A Hezbollah fiber-optic FPV drone strikes an Iron Dome position in northern Israel.
-The IDF confirms the strike; the Israeli military responds by deploying thousands of metres of fishing nets across southern Lebanon.
-When the world's most advanced air defence system can no longer protect itself, the asymmetry is undeniable.
+The IDF did not deny the strike footage published by Hezbollah; the Israeli military responded by deploying thousands of meters of fishing nets across southern Lebanon.
+When the world's most advanced air defense system can no longer protect itself, the asymmetry is undeniable.

 Pick an attack pattern and the asset to defend — the simulation shows each run from detection to hit.